spe-sa/website-install/README.txt

     - rsyncs files from production (only one copy with deltas)

+NOTE: DO NOT PLACE THESE IN YOUR PATH.
+I am using relative paths and the scripts expect to be run from the scripts folder.

 INTEGRATION WITH IDE
 ----------------------
  - point ide to <home>.env/speweb/ !!!
 UPDATE LINK !!!
- - point folder to website project folder
+ - point working folder to website/mainsite project folder (<installdir>/web/website/mainsite)
- - set the settings and working directory
+ - set the settings file (<installdir>/web/website/mainsite/settings/local)
  - say yes to build from existing sources
  - create a new django run level picking the same settings as above
  - run -> localhost:8000 should show our homepage